MBBS admission, New Rule and Students Protest August 14, 2012Posted by bdoza in BANGLADESH, EDUCATION.

 There are allegations of massive irregularities and corruptions regarding the admission in private medical colleges.

 Govt. also restrict the admission fees in the private medical colleges from 5 lac to 8 lac.
-This will also prevent the private medical college authorities to take exuberent fees and to give admission to the irregular students in exchange of excess money.
+This will also prevent the private medical college authorities to take exuberant fees and to give admission to the irregular students in exchange of excess money.

 The writer rather advocates the introduction of payment of fees in installments on semester basis in private medical colleges so that more students get the opportunity for studying medicine in private medical colleges.